ietf-wg-cellar/matroska-specification/tagging.md

     <td>The person who arranged the piece, e.g., Ravel.</td>
   </tr><tr><td>LYRICS</td>
     <td>UTF-8</td>
     <td>The lyrics corresponding to a song (in case audio synchronization is not known or as a doublon to a subtitle track).
-Editing this value when subtitles are found should also result in editing the subtitle track for more consistency.</td>
+Editing this value when subtitles are found SHOULD also result in editing the subtitle track for more consistency.</td>
   </tr><tr><td>LYRICIST</td>
     <td>UTF-8</td>
     <td>The person who wrote the lyrics for a musical item.
 This is akin to